avengerandy/Text2Focus/README.md

 ### Key Features:

-- **Text-Based Focus**: Simply enter a text description (e.g., "human face," "cartoon character," "dog") to guide the algorithm in determining the most relevant regions to focus on.
+- **Text-Based Focus**: Simply enter a text description (e.g., human face, cartoon character, dog) to guide the algorithm in determining the most relevant regions to focus on.
 The image is then cropped to highlight these areas based on the user’s input.

 - **Automatic Cropping**: After identifying the key areas in the image, the tool automatically performs the crop, ensuring the final output showcases only the most important parts of the image.